 The route proved problematic because of our size and the expense of tolls.
 While our intention was not to speed through the various countries with no time to enjoy them, neither did we want to spend too long on reaching our destination.
 Another consideration had to be safety.
 Unfortunately, crime is higher on the continent than at home, and it is important to avoid unnecessary risks, although many of these have been grossly exaggerated.
-Threats of gassings and even shootings (none of which seem to get reported in the world press or are ever substantiated) abound, and we are used to them having been reliably informed that we would be cross bowed when touring Scotland.
-So, we set about plotting a route that best took these factors into consideration, and provided a relaxed and enjoyable journey.
-Our main tools for doing this were ViaMichelin, Garmin BaseCamp and a hard copy Michelin European road map.
-Our Garmin Camper sat nav is fine for setting simple routes going from A to B, but too clunky for long distance route planning.
+Threats of gassings and even shootings (none of which seem to get reported in the world press or are ever substantiated) abound, and we are used to them having been reliably informed that we would be cross-bowed when touring Scotland.
+So, we set about plotting a route that best considered these factors and provided a relaxed and enjoyable journey.
+Our main tools for doing this were ViaMichelin, Garmin BaseCamp, and a hard copy Michelin European road map.
+Our Garmin Camper sat nav is fine for setting simple routes going from A to B but too clunky for long-distance route planning.

 The framework for this trip had already been decided by our available dates and the booking of the ferries as described below.